Mon–Fri: 8:00 AM – 5:00 PM · Sat: 8:00 AM – 12:00 PM

 Published · View all guides

 Car noises are the first signal of a problem — often long before a warning light comes on.
-Identifying the sound is often the difference between a $80 repair and an $800 one.
+Identifying the sound is often the difference between a small repair caught early and an expensive one you could have avoided.
 Here are 7 common noises, their likely cause, and how urgent they are.

 1. Grinding / squealing on braking